ruippeixotog/akka-testkit-specs2/README.md

       testActor ! "a"
       this must receive.allOf("a", "b")

-      testActor ! "b" // expect a message (possible not the next one) testActor ! "a"
+      testActor ! "b" // expect a message (possibly not the next one) testActor ! "a"
       this must receive("a").afterOthers